| Support: Frequently Asked Questions (FAQ)

 terms of the regression model, this is equivalent to requiring that the slope of any

+heating or cooling segment have a p-value less than 0.1.
 Matching the data to a profile and generating a model also allows the analysis to

 generate a weather normalized annual MMBTU usage, by adjusting the annual use to what it